 Alternative #1: Certificates of Deposit (CDs)

-Typically, I don’t recommend CDs for our age group.
-That’s because CDs require you to lock in your money for a set term to get the advertised interest rate, and many have high minimum deposits.
-In our twenties, most of us don’t have large piles of cash to meet CD minimums and, if we do, we want to have access to that cash for an emergency.
+CDs require you to lock in your money for a set term to get the advertised interest rate.
+In our twenties, most of us want to have access to any savings we have in case of an emergency.

 When high yield savings accounts paid 6.x%, 5.x%, even 4.x% interest rates, I told everybody to steer clear of CDs.
-Now, if you have more than a couple thousand dollars in savings and you know you won’t be touching it for a year or longer, look to a CD to at least get a bit more risk-free return.
-Some CDs currently offer 3.x% interest rates; a few pay more.
-Check out Ally Bank for some of the best going CD rates.
+Now, if you have more than a couple thousand dollars in savings and you know you won’t be touching it for a year or longer, look to a CD to at least get a bit more risk-free return while saving for a mid-term goal.
+Some CDs currently offer 2.x% interest rates; a few pay more.

 Alternative #2: Social Lending